pmikstacki/bsharp/docs/analysis/pipeline.md

 ## Phases

-The pipeline runs in deterministic phases (see `src/analysis/framework/pipeline.rs`):
+The pipeline runs in deterministic phases (see `src/bsharp_analysis/src/framework/pipeline.rs`):

 - **Index**
   - Runs early passes like `IndexingPass` to populate core artifacts (`SymbolIndex`, `NameIndex`, `FqnMap`).
 - **Local Rules**
   - Runs per-file passes such as `MetricsPass` (Query-based) to compute artifacts like `AstAnalysis`.
-  - Local rulesets run here as well; use `framework::query::Query` for AST enumeration.
+  - Local rulesets run here as well; use `bsharp_analysis::framework::Query` for AST enumeration.
 - **Global**
   - Passes that aggregate information across the file (or project) after initial indexing.
 - **Semantic**